 American foulbrood (Paenibacillus larvae)

-American foulbrood (AFB), a bacterial disease of honey bees, was detected in 90 honey bee colonies or 1.18% of the colonies inspected in Ontario.
-The 2017 data represents an increase in AFB from 2016 when AFB was observed in 0.51% of inspected colonies.
+American foulbrood (AFB), a bacterial disease of honey bees, was detected in 83 honey bee colonies or 1.77% of the colonies inspected in Ontario.
+This does not include six colonies which were incorrectly documented, due to a data entry error, as being infected with AFB.
+The 2018 data represents an increase in AFB from 2017 when AFB was observed in 1.18% of inspected colonies.

 Sample analysis confirmed that the strains of AFB circulating in Ontario remain susceptible to oxytetracycline.
 This is good news since antibiotic resistant strains of AFB have been detected in other jurisdictions across Canada.
-Antibiotics are not a cure for AFB.
-They are to be used prudently as a management option to reduce the chances of clinical (observable) AFB infection becoming established in a colony.
+Antibiotics are not a cure for AFB, rather they are to be used prudently as a management option to reduce the chances of clinical (observable) AFB infection becoming established in a colony.
 When a colony has clinical AFB, antibiotics are not effective and all infected colonies must be destroyed.